appbaseio/Docs/src/v3.0/rest/api-reference.md

 ```
 Note:

- - Operation which replaces properties wholesome is not supported.
+ - Overwrite operation on all properties, or replacing properties are not supported.

 -----